 One of the common themes in GOT is that advisers can make or break a ruler.
-From Robert Baratheon’s small council, to Daenerys Targaryen’s small group of confidants, these individuals and their actions have led to some of the biggest plot twists in the fantasy series (ie. Petyr “Littlefinger” Baelish).
+From Robert Baratheon’s small council to Daenerys Targaryen’s small group of confidants, these individuals and their actions have led to some of the biggest plot twists in the fantasy series (ie. Petyr “Littlefinger” Baelish).
 The same goes for some seemingly small players in GOT.
-At most parts, secondary characters in the series have risen up to the task in order to push the story forward and help leaders survive (ie. Hodor).
+In most parts, secondary characters in the series have risen up to the task in order to push the story forward and help leaders survive (ie. Hodor).

 Key Takeaway for Business: Choosing the right people is vital in any business.
 A business owner needs someone he/she can trust, and who has the best interests of the company at heart.
 Choose managers who can truly lead your people, and who truly believes in your mission and vision.
 Level up your recruitment, or hire recruitment experts to vet candidates for you.
 You may also consider offshoring your staff, such as a remote virtual assistant who has already been prescreened for you.

 5. Have a clear chain of command

 One of the biggest storylines of GOT is when King Robert Baratheon died and the legitimacy of his heir was left in question.
 Due to the king’s untimely death, he neglected to leave a clear and strong chain of command.
-This led the whole kingdom in chaos and brought about a season-long “War of the Five Kings”.
+This led the whole kingdom to chaos and brought about a season-long “War of the Five Kings”.

 Key Takeaway for Business: Companies must establish a chain of command in order to have clear lines of responsibility and authority across all levels of the business.
 When a manager is not around, who takes over the reins for his/her department?
 Having an established chain of command answers this question.
 It enables business continuity and ensures deliverables are met—whenever, wherever.